 Drop shipping is a great business model if you want to be location-independent, don’t want the hassle of managing inventory, and want to be able to run your entire business from an iPad or a laptop.
+If you’re unsure of what drop shipping is, check out this post.
 A lot of online businesses drop-ship – some may rely on it completely, and some may use it for a part of their catalog – so it definitely works as a business model, but it does have its fair share of challenges.

 Challenge 1: Low Profit Margin